pickifyappsupport/pickify-app/support/index.md

 setting, which turns result animations off in every mode regardless of those switches.

-### Can I change the colours or make the text larger?
+### Can I change the colours?

 Yes.
-In settings, **Appearance** can follow the system or stay in Light or Dark mode. **Text Size** has four choices from Small through Bigger.
-These preferences apply throughout the app and are saved on your device.
+In settings, **Appearance** starts in Light and can stay in Dark or follow the system instead.
+The preference applies throughout the app and is saved on your device.

 ### Does Pickify work with VoiceOver?

 Yes.
 Every control is labelled, and each mode announces its result, so a round can be played and its winner heard without seeing the screen.
-Pickify also honours **Reduce Motion**, and its four text sizes work alongside the system's own text size settings.
+Pickify also honours **Reduce Motion**.

 ### How do I change the language?